The Outrageous Fortune of Tim Durham

-Tim Durham, one of the city’s most successful financiers, is also one of its most notorious bachelors and materialists.
+One of the city’s most successful financiers, Durham is also one of its most notorious bachelors and materialists.
 But Durham isn’t exactly ashamed of that.
 In fact, he wants you to know.

 For the moment, all is quiet on Tim Durham’s 100-foot-long yacht.
 Britney Spears has stopped calling about buying the Indianapolis financier’s Beverly Hills home, and hip-hop artist Ludacris and Marion County prosecutor Carl Brizzi have already phoned in, unable to make it to southern Florida for a cruise.
 Standing barefoot on the lower deck, Durham admires a shoreline of palm trees swaying in the breeze.
 A few flags snap back and forth on boats docked nearby, water lapping gently against their hulls.
 Otherwise, the harbor is as still as a painting.
 On the upper deck of the Obsidian, Durham’s sinewy girlfriend, Jami Ferrell—a former Playboy Playmate—sunbathes in the 90-degree heat.
 Lounging in the living room below, David Tornek, his partner in the South Beach restaurant Touch, watches VH-1 celebrity profiles on a flatscreen television.
 The ocean is calm, the afternoon humidity almost unbearable.
 With an empty glass in hand, Durham heads inside to tell the captain it is time to set sail.